Reading Rock State Marine Reserve/State Marine Conservation Area

 Seabirds such as the common murre, Brandt's cormorant, western gull, and pigeon guillemot use the rock for roosting and nesting in the spring and are sensitive to human intrusion.
 Marine mammals such as Steller sea lions and harbor seals use the rock as a resting place, and sharks, skates, and rays swim in the waters below.

-Venturing away from the rocky reef, the sea floor gives way to boulders, then cobble, and finally to soft sandy seafloor habitat, the latter of which covers the vast majority of both the SMR and SMCA.
+Venturing away from the rocky reef, the sea floor gives way to boulders, then cobble, and finally to soft sandy seafloor habitat, the latter of which covers the majority of both the SMR and SMCA.

 Cultural History